 Psychology department poster day event & Richard Goranson Memorial Psychology Honours Thesis Poster Award.

-Poster day was held 2017 at Vari Hall Rotunda, 2017 poster day event pictures.
-Although there were many outstanding posters, the judges were able to select two for the Richard Goranson Memorial Psychology Honours Thesis Poster Award.
-They are:
+Psychology department Poster day 2018 was held at Vari Hall Rotunda.
+Although there were many outstanding posters, the judges were able to select two for the Richard Goranson Memorial Psychology Honours Thesis.